Cimitero Monumentale di Milano

-The Jewish Section
+The Jewish section

-The section, designned by Carlo Maciachini, opened in 1872 to replace the cemeteries of Porta Tenaglia, Porta Magenta, and Porta Vercellina.
+The section, designed by Carlo Maciachini, opened in 1872 to replace the cemeteries of Porta Tenaglia, Porta Magenta, and Porta Vercellina.
 It lies east of the Catholic cemetery and has a separate entrance.
-The area is the result of a 1913 expansione to the southern and east.
+The area is the result of a 1913 expansion to the southern and east.
 The central building was originally the entrance to the cemetery.

 Tomb numbering is repeated because the cemetery is divided into six fields and an addition in the eastern side.
 There are also three common fields, including one for children, where burials date from 1873 to 1894, with small gravestones on the ground bearing the names and dates of death.

 The monuments, built from 1866 onward, are located along the walkways.
 There are also family shrines, two of which were designed by Maciachini, columbaria, and ossuaries along the northern and western cemetery walls and burials in the central building.
 There are 1778 burials, some in memory of people killed by in Nazi concentration camps or in the Lake Maggiore massacres, including at Meina.